edkrueger/wilcoxon-dist-streamlit-app/README.md

 ## Build and Run with Docker
 If you haven't run the hooks, before builtind, run `pipenv run pre-commit run --all-files`
 To build the container, run `docker build . -t streamlit-app`
-Run with `docker run -p 80:8080 -e PORT=8080 streamlit-app`
+Run with `docker run -p 80:80 streamlit-app`
-Note: This will run the app on port 8080 inside the container and port 80 outside of the container.
+Note: This will run the app on port 80 inside the container and port 80 outside of the container.
 _Ignore the urls and ports in the terminal -- those are the ones in the Docker network._
 To reference it outside of the container, the URL is `http://localhost/`